Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/03-Grand-Central_Dispatch-Pt2/Lesson3.md

 - can be safely called from multiple threads or concurrent tasks without causing any problems (data corruption, crashing, etc).
 - is guaranteed to be free of race conditions when accessed by multiple threads simultaneously.

-An example of thread safe code: A `Dictionary` or an `Array` that is declared as a constant (with `let`) &mdash; Because it is *read-only,*, you can access it from multiple threads at the same time without issue.
+An example of thread safe code: A `Dictionary` or an `Array` that is declared as a constant (with `let`) &mdash; because it is *read-only,*, you can access it from multiple threads at the same time without issue.

-Code that is not thread safe must only be run in one context at a time.
+Code that is not thread safe must only be run in one context at a time &mdash; it must not be accessed from more than one thread at a time.

 Example: A `Dictionary` or an `Array` declared as a `var` is __*not thread safe*__ and should only be accessed from one thread at a time.